REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Red mulberry Morus rubra

-Nannyberry Viburnum lentago Sweet viburnum, sheepberry M
+Nannyberry Viburnum lentago Sweet viburnum, sheepberry SM

 Bur oak Quercus macrocarpa blue oak, mossycup oak CFS